Comprehensive Asset Allocation Software

 Each allocation mix calculator uses slightly different life factor combinations to calculate the recommended mixes.
 There is a matrix for working individuals (and couples without children), working families, and retired investors.

-These mix calculators use the five most important life factors that determine how someone should spread their money between major asset classes.
-The most important is Investment risk tolerance category, found by using an investment fact finder.
+These mix calculators use the five most important life factors that determine how an investor should spread their money between major asset classes.
+The most important factor is investment risk tolerance category, found by using an investment fact finder.

 These matrices generate ~500 different asset allocation mixes - more than any other asset allocating program.
 This is why there are no historical returns posted, like there are for the investing models.

-After calculating the recommended allocation mix, you then input currently held investments.
+After calculating the recommended allocation mix, you'd then input currently held investments.
 Here you can account for all of the investors' holdings at the same time (all personal and tax-qualified accounts for everyone).

-It shows how much money is in personal, qualified, and combined portfolios by asset class.
-It also generates guideline, current, and proposed pie charts to show where the portfolio is now, where it should be, and how to get there.
+The allocations then display how much money is in personal, qualified, and combined portfolios by asset class.
+It also generates guideline, current, and proposed pie charts to show where the portfolio is now, where it "should be," and how to get there.

 Portfolio Projections and Forecasts

 You can control exactly where money comes from and where it goes every year.
-This allows you to evaluate strategies like living off fixed income during retirement, while letting equities grow untouched.
+This allows you to evaluate all "bucket strategies," like living off fixed income during retirement, while letting equities grow untouched.

-Being able to control these three parameters allows you to evaluate the long-term effects of different investment strategies like no other asset allocation software can.
+Being able to control these three parameters allows you to analyze and evaluate the long-term effects of different investing strategies in great detail.